rystoli/afniGLMprep/README.md

 * Print out more detailed summary of what is used: params + stim_times conditions
 * Provide more debugging feedback
 * Full documentation of functions
+* Is 'regressOut' necessary?
+* iresps not saving to correct location